Explore the Museum of Natural History in Morro Bay State Park

 Bring the family, learn the natural history of Morro Bay through interactive, educational displays—

-The small museum sits on the side of a hill overlooking the varied sights of Morro Bay and the dunes.
 In the 1950s, the Department of Parks and Recreation developed plans to open regional museums throughout the state.
-The Morro Bay Museum of Natural History was a part of that initiative brought to life by collaboration between Morro Bay State Park and the community
+The Morro Bay Museum of Natural History opened in 1962 and is the only natural history museum in the California State Park system.

-The Morro Bay Museum of Natural History serves as both an educational and exhibit space and a research center.
-Opened in 1962, it is the only natural history museum in the California State Park system.
-More than 50,000 people visit the museum annually, including thousands of students participating in the free docent-led school group programs and distance learning programs.
-These field trips are designed to meet California’s required science and social studies standards.
+The museum serves as both an educational and exhibit space and a research center.
+More than 50,000 people visit the museum annually, including thousands of students participating in the free State Park Interpreter school group programs and distance learning programs.
+These field trips meet California’s required science and social studies standards.

-The museum features learning experiences for its youngest visitors and most exhibits are child-friendly.
 The young and young at heart learn about Chumash and Salinan culture and participate in activities found nowhere else on the Central Coast.
 Adults can enjoy one of the many lectures, displays, videos, or events.
 Each visit reveals something new and the hands-on activities change monthly.
 Rotating exhibits are featured seasonally in the auditorium.

 natural history Morro Bay Natural History Museum